AbraaoFilho223/MyCroMMerce/README.md

 ## ▶️ Running Locally

 Each service is self-contained.
-Once cloned, you can run the microservices individually or through Docker on a Linux system.
+Once cloned, you can run the microservices individually or through Docker on a Linux system. **[Run with Sudo]**

 ### Steps to run the project with Docker: